-Central Carolina Community College serves the public without regard to race, sex, color, creed, age, disability, religion, or national origin.
+Central Carolina Community College serves the public without regard to race, color, national origin, religion, age, sex and sexual orientation, gender, family status, disability status, veteran status, or any health or genetic information.

 Central Carolina Community College has approved the following policy to guide its delivery of services to students with disabilities: No individual at Central Carolina Community College shall, by reason of disability, be excluded from participation in or be denied the benefits of or be subjected to discrimination within any program or activity for which he is otherwise qualified.
 The college may make program adjustments in instructional delivery and may provide supplemental services to enable students with disabilities to participate in activities compatible with their condition and interests.
 For more information, see the "Special Populations Services" section.